Warm Pumpkin Salad with Salmon and Pumpkin Seeds

 First cut up into strips and steam your pumpkin, as detailed in the page on cooking pumpkins for maximum nutrition.

-While it’s cooking, dice up your chicken or mushrooms so they’ll cook relatively quickly.
+While it’s cooking, dice up your mushrooms so they’ll cook relatively quickly.
 Salmon fillets are probably best flaked after the lightest of fryings.

-Heat the coconut oil on medium heat in a frying pan and gently cook your organic chicken or mushrooms in the coconut oil.
+Heat the coconut oil on medium heat in a frying pan and gently cook your mushrooms in the coconut oil.

 Salmon needs little cooking and I preferred to fry a thin fillet lightly in coconut oil with the lid on for just a short period on both sides.
 Once done, the salmon can then be flaked off over the salad in bite-sized portions.

-While the chicken/mushrooms/salmon is cooking, transfer the rinsed salad leaves and cherry tomatoes into a serving bowl.
+While the mushroom and salmon are cooking, transfer the rinsed salad leaves and cherry tomatoes into a serving bowl.

 Now slightly cooled, it should be a little easier to remove the skin from the pumpkin strips on your chopping board.
 Scoop them out and gently chop the steamed strips into your desired size (around an inch in length works for me).

-Once the chicken and pumpkin seed mixture is ready, spoon it out and onto the salad leaves.
+Once the salmon and pumpkin seeds blend is ready spoon them out and onto the salad leaves.
 Gently toss and cover the serving bowl with a plate to retain the heat.

-For our final step that really brings out the flavor in the steamed pumpkin, add a little more coconut oil if needed and transfer the chopped pumpkin strips to the same frying pan used for the chicken/salmon/mushrooms.
+For a final step that really brings out the flavor in the steamed pumpkin, add a little more coconut oil if needed and transfer the chopped pumpkin strips to the same frying pan used for the salmon and mushrooms.

 Lightly fry on a low heat for just around a minute, gently turning occasionally to infuse more of the garlic, coconut flavor into it.
-Once they are done, spoon the pumpkin into the serving bowl and carefully toss again to mix it in with the other ingredients.
+Once they are done, spoon the pumpkin into the serving bowl with the salmon and pumpkin seeds and carefully toss the salad again to mix all of the ingredients well.